gritzko/librdx/ABC.md

 They must not build their own entirely separate universe.
 One fitness metric for an ABC module is how many other modules it can be seamlessly used with.
-*Seamless* means the absence of any specific adaptors; ideally, modules *don't know a thing* about each other That is like UNIX toolbox taken to the extreme: minimalist composable single-purpose tools.
+*Seamless* means the absence of any specific adaptors; ideally, modules *don't know a thing* about each other!
+That is like UNIX toolbox taken to the extreme: minimalist composable single-purpose tools.
 Those tools must have well-specified and *unchanging* behavior.
 Do one thing, do it well, and once you did it, it is done, that's it.